arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 and look for `api/rest/client.rb` file in autoloaded directories.

-Zeitwerk, on the other hand, when encountering `api/rest/client.rb`, would invoke `'api/rest/client'.camelize` and unless we provide acronym handling rules, it would results in `Api::Rest::Client` constant.
+Zeitwerk, on the other hand, when encountering `api/rest/client.rb`, would invoke `'api/rest/client'.camelize` and unless we provide acronym handling rules, it would result in `Api::Rest::Client` constant.
-To obtain `Api::Rest::Client`, we need to provide Zeitwerk with acronym handling rules.
+To obtain `API::REST::Client`, we need to provide an inflector with acronym handling rules.
 There are at least 4 ways to do that.

 ## 1. Configure ActiveSupport::Inflector

 ```ruby
 # config/initializers/inflections.rb